django-daiquiri/daiquiri-docker-compose/readme.md

 ## Configuration & Usage
 1. Declare your settings in `variables.local`

-    Default settings are stored in the `variables.env` and is overwritten with each pull.
-To keep the local changes, copy the `variables.env` file to `variables.local` and edit it.
+    Default settings are stored in the
+   `var/` folder. all `*.env` files are overwritten with each pull.
+To keep the local changes, copy `var/app.env` file to `var/app.local` and edit it.
+Same goes for the DB settings in `var/postgresapp.env` and `var/postgresdata.env`

     The `makefile` will use the `variables.local` file if such a file exists.